Binnya Dala: Revolt

-The Rise of Binnya Dala
+Rise of Binnya Dala (Aung Hla)

 Binnya Dala (Burmese given name: Aung Hla) was reported to have come from Chiang Mai with a herd of elephants.
 Smin Htaw Buddhaketi appointed him master of the elephants.
 He rose to the position of prime minister and was the power behind the puppet king.
 By 1745, Hanthawaddy had successfully established itself in Lower Burma occupying the border towns, Pyay and Taungoo.
 In 1746, Smin Htaw Buddhaketi abdicated the throne and the ministers proclaimed Binnya Dala as the king.
 His younger brother was made heir apparent with the title of Upayaza (Uparaja).
 Binnya Dala declared that the empire of Bayinnaung would again be restored with all its magnificence, prosperity and grandeur and vowed his intention to make the king of Ava and other neighboring kings subordinate to the sovereign of Hanthawaddy.
 He made Talaban as his commander-in-chief.
 Mon chronicles recorded that Smin Htaw Buddhaketi was a proficient astrologer and reading his own horoscope, he saw an omen of disaster.
 In a self-sacrificing spirit, he abdicated the throne, hoping that a leader with good fortune might be able to lead the Hanthawaddy people their destiny.

 Binnya Dala assembled a large army of sixty thousand men and a flotilla of war boats to protect the hundreds of boats carrying the provisions needed for the expedition.
 He procured firearms, cannons and ammunition from European traders and privateers.
 He brought into service renegade Dutch and native Portuguese.

 The full-scale invasion of Upper Burma commenced in the rainy season of 1751.
 Early in 1752, Binnya Dala invested Ava.
 Gwe Shans came down from Madaya and joined the invading forces.
-Ava felled and Mahadhammaraza Dipadi, the last king of the Restored Taungoo Dynasty was captured with all his family, except two sons who managed to escape to Siam.
+Ava felled and Mahadhammaraza Dipadi, the last king of the Nyaungyan dynasty was captured with all his family, except two sons who managed to escape to Siam.

 After capturing Ava and thinking the conquest was completed, Binnya Dala returned to Pegu, taking with him the captured king and his family.
 He left Upayaza and Talaban to govern Ava and to exact an oath of allegiance from the Burmese officials, nobles and gentries.
 Many village headmen submitted and meekly accepted the proscribed oath.
 This was the high-water mark of the Restored Hanthawaddy Kingdom.